noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 		'fetch' // FetchEvent
-		  	// an ajax request occured in one of the pages under the service workers scope event.respondWith(
+		  	// an ajax request occured in one of the clients under the service workers scope event.respondWith(
 				// magic goes here
 			)